-As of December 31 2022, no single investor held more than 10% of the Company's capital.
-As of December 31 2021, 13% of the Company's capital was attributable to one investor.
-The actions of this investor may have a material impact on the Company.
+As of December 31, 2023 and 2022, no single investor held more than 10% of the Company's capital.

 7. Financial Risk Management

 The Company's investment activities expose it to various types of risk which are associated with the financial assets and markets in which it invests.